-[x] Children in foster care.

-[x] Children in kinship care.

-[x] Children who are in families under court supervision.

-[x] Children who are in families receiving supports or otherwise engaged with a child welfare agency.

-[x] Children participating in a Lead Agency's Early Head Start - Child Care Partnerships program.

-[ ] Children whose family members are deemed essential workers under a governor-declared state of emergency.

-[x] Children experiencing homelessness.

-[] Children whose family has been affected by a natural disaster.

-[x] Other.
-Describe: The Lead Agency provides child care scholarships to other populations of children determined to be in the agency definition of protective service.
-These other populations are TANF, clients transitioning off of TANF (TCC), dual language learners (DLL), children eligible for the 4K program to include siblings (4K+Siblings), First Steps evidence based program initiative, child care after adoption (AdoptCC), Kinship Guardianship (KinGap), child care after reunification (Reunify CC), CCDF-Caretaker Relative (CCDF-CR), Starlight Recovery Program (RECOVERY), Family Literacy Child Care (FAMLIT), special needs, SNAP Employment and Training (SNAP E&T), Anderson Interfaith Ministries (AIM) and Criminal Domestic Violence (CDV) program.
+- [x] Children in foster care. - [x] Children in kinship care. - [x] Children who are in families under court supervision. - [x] Children who are in families receiving supports or otherwise engaged with a child welfare agency. - [x] Children participating in a Lead Agency's Early Head Start Child Care Partnerships program. - [] Children whose family members are deemed essential workers under a governor-declared state of emergency. - [x] Children experiencing homelessness. - [x] Children whose family has been affected by a natural disaster. - [x] Other.
+Describe: The Lead Agency provides child care scholarships to other populations of children determined to be in protective service category.
+These other populations are dual language learners, children eligible for the 4K program to include siblings (4K+Siblings), First Steps evidence based program initiative, child care after adoption (AdoptCC), Kinship Guardianship (KinGap), child care after reunification (Reunify CC) and CCDF-Caretaker Relative (CCDF-CR).

 g.
-Does the Lead Agency waive the income eligibility requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis?

-h.
-Does the Lead Agency waive the eligible activity (e.g., work, job training, education, etc.) requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis?

-i.
-Does the Lead Agency use CCDF funds to provide respite care to custodial parents of children in protective services?

-2.2.3 Eligibility criteria: deciding entity on family income limits

-How are income eligibility limits established?

-[x] There is a statewide limit with no local variation.

-[ ] There is a statewide limit with local variation.
-Provide the number of income eligibility tables and describe who sets the limits:

-[] Eligibility limits are established locally only.
+Does the Lead Agency waive the income eligibility requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis? [] No. [x] Yes. h.
+Does the Lead Agency waive the eligible activity (e.g., work, job training, education, etc.) requirements for cases in which children receive, or need to receive, protective services on a case-by-case basis? [] No. [x] Yes. i.
+Does the Lead Agency use CCDF funds to provide respite care to custodial parents of children in protective services? [x] No. [] Yes.
+Eligibil ity criteria: deciding entity on family income limits How a re income eligibility limits established? [x] There is a statewide limit with no local variation. [] There is a statewide limit with local variation.
+Provide the number of income eligibility tables and describe who sets the limits: [] Eligibility limits are established locally only.
 Provide the number of income eligibility tables and describe who sets the limits: